zuozhenggh/learning-library/data-management-library/oci-di/create-data-assets/create-data-assets.md

 4. The Create Data Asset dialog box appears.
 Fill in the following:
   - **Name**: `Object_Storage`
-  -**Description**: you can optionally enter a description about your data asset.
+  - **Description**: you can optionally enter a description about your data asset
-  - From the **Type** dropdown, select Oracle Object Storage.
+  - From the **Type** dropdown, select `Oracle Object Storage`
   - For **URL**, enter the URL for your Oracle Object Storage resource in the following format:
   ```
   <copy>https://objectstorage.<region-identifier>.oraclecloud.com
   ```
-*Note*:
+*Note*: Replace the *"region-identifier"* with the one corresponding to the region where your Object Storage bucket is located.
 You can find the list of region identifiers at the following [link](https://docs.oracle.com/en-us/iaas/Content/General/Concepts/regions.htm).
 For example, if you have your Object Storage in Frankfurt region, use `https://objectstorage.eu-frankfurt-1.oraclecloud.com`

   - For **Tenant OCID**, enter the Oracle Cloud ID of your tenancy.

 *Note*:
 To view your tenancy OCID in the Console, from the Profile menu click Tenancy:`your_tenancy_name`.
 You can find the tenancy OCID under Tenancy Information and copy it from there.
 ![](./images/profile-menu.png " ")